m3tac0de/home-assistant-sofabaton-x1s/docs/networking.md

 ### Discovery
 - Uses mDNS/Bonjour for the `_x1hub._udp.local.` (X1 and X1S) or `_sofabaton_hub._udp.local.` (X2) advertisement to learn the hub IP/UDP port.
 - If hubs sit on a different VLAN, multicast must be forwarded or you need to add the hub manually in the config flow (IP + UDP port).
   When rebroadcasting mDNS across VLANs, an issue may be encountered due to the X2 hub advertising a non-conformant Service Name.
 The name "sofabaton_hub" is explicitly dissallowed in mDNS standard RFC 6335 (Section 5.1 explicitly states: "The service name...
 MUST NOT contain underscores."). mDNS libraries like Zeroconf will not be able to rebroadcast as newer versions strictly implement the standard.
 To work around this, rebroadcast as `_x1hub._udp.local.`, integration and app will then work as intended.
+The integration itself also follows this strategy.

 ### Connect flow
 1. **CALL_ME over UDP**: Home Assistant sends a short "call me" packet to the hub's advertised UDP port (usually `8102`).